Finnish Salmon Soup- Lohikeitto

 This soup makes great leftovers.
 The flavors will mature and be even more wonderful the next day, though be careful not to overheat the soup or you will over cook the salmon.

 Here in Finland you can buy fish stock and fish bouillon to make a stock at every grocery store.
-I have never looked for this in America so let me know if this is available in normal grocery stores!
+In America I have not seen this typically sold in normal grocery stores.
+I bought fish bouillon on Amazon since being back in America.
+I’ve also used chicken broth instead occassionally when I’m lazy.

 Why is this not a soup that Americans make?!
 This is delicious!
 Like a salmon chowder!